akzholio/akzholio.github.io/README.md

 I am currently employed full-time as a Python Developer at [YouGov](today.yougov.com).

 Outside of work, I enjoy reading science fiction and techno-thrillers — with Michael Crichton being a favorite author.
 I also spend time exploring Raspberry Pi projects, 3D printing, and expanding my knowledge through data and machine learning courses.
 I have a strong interest in analyzing and experimenting with datasets that spark my curiosity.
+My latest interest is [cassette futurism](https://aesthetics.fandom.com/wiki/Cassette_Futurism).